tomerlichtash/mels-loop/public/content/docs/mels-hack/index.en.md

 It's reasonable to assume that standard training on the RPC-4000 included only this variant of the `TBC` usage, being an essential part of computer programming.
 Thus, it's also reasonable to assume that Ed Nather was surprised to find a `TBC` instruction without the necessary preceding test.

 Instead of running a test, Mel kept incrementing the value of the `(A)` field, as described in the story.
-This eventually led to an overflow of the entire register, provided the index register bit `(X)` was on - exactlly as written in the story.
+This eventually led to an overflow of the entire register, provided the index register bit `(X)` was on - exactly as Nather remembered.
 Using `101` as the `TBC` opcode yields the following sequence:

              1111111101
         MSB <----------> LSB